Home › Know More

 Many islands lie close to the mouth of Ob, like Khaley Island, which is flat and low-lying.

 The region is rich in natural gas and petroleum reserves.
-The world’s 3rd largest natural gas field, the Yamburg gas field, is situated amidst the gulf’s southern part and the Taz estuary.
+The world’s third-largest natural gas field, the Yamburg gas field, is situated in the Gulf’s southern part and the Taz estuary.

-Rio de la Plata, also called La Plata River, is an estuary formed when the Uruguay and Parana rivers meet at Punta Gorda.
+Rio de la Plata, also known as the La Plata River, is an estuary formed when the Uruguay and Parana rivers meet at Punta Gorda.

 It then flows into the Atlantic Ocean and creates a funnel-like indentation on South America’s southeastern shoreline.